 \section{Discussion}

-In this work, we have found strong evidence indicating that LDA has a hybrid crystalline-amorphous structure.
-Computational models with near exact agreement of the structure factors with experiment were found via quenching liquid water and building polycrystalline ice.
-In both cases, the models resemble a partially crystalline state with grains of crystalline ice surrounded by amorphous ``filler regions''.
-Matching experiment was found to be a ``goldilocks'' scenario, where the structure is not too amorphous and not too crystalline -- containing in the region of $19 - 25 \%$ ice for the mW water model.
-Experimentally, indirect evidence of LDA's hybrid crystalline-amorphous state was found by transforming LDA to ice I$_{\text{sd}}$: a memory effect with respect to the parent material of LDA is seen in the stacking probabilities that cannot be explained by a fully amorphous LDA state and hence indicates the presence of crystalline ice grains already in the LDA with different cubicities.
+In this work, we present a combined computational and experimental approach showing that LDA has a hybrid amorphous-crystalline structure.
+Computational models with near exact agreement of the structure factors with experiment were achieved through multiple modelling approaches.
+The quenching of liquid water -- both with the mW and TIP4P/2005 water models -- optimally modelled LDA as a partially crystalline state.
+And building polycrystalline ice systems -- a diametrically opposed pathway to quenching -- also optimally modelled LDA as a partially crystalline state.
+In all cases, matching experiment was found to be a ``goldilocks'' scenario, where the structure is not too amorphous and not too crystalline.
+The models resemble a partially crystalline state with grains of stacking disordered crystalline ice surrounded by amorphous ``filler regions''.
+Experimentally, indirect evidence of LDA's hybrid amorphous-crystalline state was found by transforming LDA to ice I$_{\text{sd}}$: a memory effect with respect to the parent material of LDA is seen in the stacking probabilities that cannot be explained by a fully amorphous LDA state and hence indicates the presence of crystalline ice grains already in the LDA with different cubicities.